Albert Harrison Hoyt

 Albert Harrison Hoyt (1826–1915) was an American editor and author, born in Sandwich, New Hampshire.
-He graduated from Wesleyan University in 1850, studied and practiced law in Portsmouth, New Hampshire, was a paymaster in the army during the Civil War, rising to the rank of lieutenant-colonel.
+He graduated from Wesleyan University in 1850, studied and practiced law in Portsmouth, New Hampshire, and was a paymaster in the army during the American Civil War, rising to the rank of lieutenant-colonel.
 After the peace he was editor of the New England Historical and Genealogical Register (1868–76) and of Memorial Biographies, volume iv (1885).
 He was elected a member of the American Antiquarian Society in 1875.